 My research focuses on the role that social factors play in driving racial disparities in physical and mental health.
 In one stream of research, I focus on the role of stress and coping resources in explaining Black-White differences in mental health.
 In a second stream of research, I complicate how race is used as a variable in health disparities research by considering how different specifications of race (such as skin tone or disaggregated multiracial status) can influence how we understand race-health relationships.
 Currently, I am using a cross-national comparative approach to understand how race as a social status plays out across countries with different racial compositions, race and migration histories, and social welfare systems.
 This project advances the study of racism as a social determinant of health by examining the meaning as well as the implications of race as a system of social stratification across nation states.

-My research has been published in journals such as the Journal of Health and Social Behavior, Social Science and Medicine, and American Journal of Epidemiology.
+My research has been published in journals such as the Journal of Health and Social Behavior, Social Science and Medicine, Social Psychology Quarterly, and American Journal of Epidemiology.
 To date, I have received funding from the Social Sciences and Humanities Research Council ($105,000), the Michigan Center for Urban African American Aging Research, and the Canadian Sociological Association.